dmstrong/gatsby-markdown/src/pages/2019-12-23-post-three/index.md

 author: "D. Strong"
 ---

-## Day 3
-This is my third blog post in Gatbsy.
+This is my third blog post in Gatsby.js